aayushk9/TaxCrafter/README.md

 # Database SetUp

 - Set up a MongoDB instance.
 (MongoDB Atlas)
+- Replace URI with your specific MongoDB URI
 - Connect the application to the MongoDB database.

 # Configuration